Tomer-Shor1/CPP_Task_1/README.md

 ### `isDirected()`

 Determines if the graph is directed or undirected.
 Returns `1` for directed graphs and `0` for undirected graphs.
-Assumes a graph is directed if there exists an edge from vertex A to B that is not the reverse of an edge from B to A.